 The son of an inventor and a history teacher, Marcus Civin has lived and worked in Brooklyn, Las Vegas, Baltimore, Providence, San Francisco, and Los Angles.
-He writes, teaches, curates, draws, makes objects, and performs.
+He writes, teaches, draws, and performs.

 Read a 2015 review that includes this description of an interactive sculpture Civin created for an exhibit called Action Kits at Boston Center for the Arts: